 THIS EVENT IS CPD CERTIFIED

-Timed to follow the expected completion of the Children and Social Work Bill’s passage through Parliament, this seminar will bring together key stakeholders from across the education and health sectors, as well as local government, to consider the implementation and impact of government reforms to the care of looked after children.
+In light of the passing of the Children and Social Work Act - including changes to the adoption process and provisions to improve support for care leavers - this seminar will bring together key stakeholders from across the education and health sectors, as well as local government, to consider the implementation and impact of government reforms to the care of looked after children.

 This seminar will present an opportunity for delegates to consider steps to improve children’s residential care, following the government response to Sir Martin Narey’s Review of Children’s Residential Care, which included a commitment to establishing a Residential Care Leadership Board and a specific funding scheme to support innovation in children’s residential care.
-Attendees will also discuss the implementation of Ofsted’s social care common inspection framework from April 2017 and what more can be done to improve the mental health and wellbeing of looked after children, following the announcement of pilots to assess the mental health of children entering care in spring 2017 and the conclusion of the Education Select Committee’s inquiry into the Mental Health and wellbeing of looked after children.
+Attendees will also discuss the implementation of Ofsted’s social care common inspection framework from April 2017 and what more can be done to improve the mental health and wellbeing of looked after children, following the conclusion of the Education Select Committee’s inquiry into the Mental Health and wellbeing of looked after children.

 Those in attendance will also assess the implications of the regionalisation of England’s adoption system, outlined in Adoption: A Vision for Change, and recently introduced measures to promote adoption by recognising the rights of prospective adopters in court proceedings.
 We also expect discussion on the findings of the Education Select Committee’s inquiry into the future of fostering.